Linux in a Bit's Blog

 Unlike Reticulum, Meshtastic works almost exclusively over LoRa and relies on flood routing.
 Flood routing gets exponentially less and less efficient for each node that is added, so their current limit is around 32 nodes and likely won't increase by much any time soon.

-Meshtastic is a great project despite its flaws and I respect what they're doing, even though I still prefer Reticulum.
+Meshtastic is a great project, especially for hyper-mobile LoRa-only communication, and I respect what they're doing, even though I still prefer Reticulum's goals.

 Getting Started